tejaswini972/MCW-Security-baseline-on-Azure/Whiteboard design session/Whiteboard design session trainer guide - Azure security privacy and compliance.md

 ## Step 3: Present the solution

--   []{#_Toc492638974 .anchor}Determine which table will be paired with your table before Step 3 begins
+-   Determine which table will be paired with your table before Step 3 begins

 -   For the first round, assign one table as the presenting team and the other table as the customer